nordic-institute/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

 ## Domibus 5.0.4 (from 5.0.3):
                 - Replace the Domibus war
                 - Replace the default plugin(s) property file(s) and jar(s) into "/domibus/conf/domibus/plugins/config" respectively into "/domibus/conf/domibus/plugins/lib"
+                - Run the appropriate DB migration script(mysql-5.0.3-to-5.0.4-migration.ddl for MySQL or oracle-5.0.3-to-5.0.4-migration.ddl for Oracle)
 ## Domibus 5.0.3 (from 5.0.2):
                 - Replace the Domibus war
 ### Partitioning only (oracle)